mergeweb/docs/_posts/2018-03-12-css-standards-philosophy.md

     max-width: 40em
  ```

-Not like this (with no brackets in SASS, single-line format is not valid):
+Not like this (with no brackets in Sass, single-line format is not valid):
  ```css
 .container{width: 95%; max-width: 40em;}
  ```